iSECPartners/ios-ssl-kill-switch/README.md

 ### How to install

-Copy the Debian package to the device and install it:
+Download and copy the Debian package to the device; install it:

     dpkg -i <package>.deb